 - Drive a neighborhood to look at lights.
 Fill a thermos with hot chocolate and pile in the car to find the nearest community to enjoy the local’s jovial Christmas cheer.

-- Donate your decorations after the holidays.
+- Donate your camping Christmas decorations after the holidays.
 Since space is limited in an RV, consider donating your holiday swag to a local charity for the next person to enjoy.

 Check out the Christmas Festivities in the Nearby Towns

 Every town in the US, big or small, comes alive at the Holidays!
 Once you have the RV decorated with Holiday cheer and your meal prepped, take some time to enjoy the destination.

 Check the local destinations visitor guide for events: